kemtls/KEMTLS-TLS13Tamarin/src/kemtls/README.md

 [client_basic](model/client_basic.m4i) and
 [server_basic](model/server_basic.m4i) contain the basic initial TLS handshake - from client hello up to the final client finished.
+Some shared state is included in `server_common`.

 [pki](model/pki.m4i) contains the rules dictating the public-key infrastructure.

-[client_psk](model/client_psk.m4i) and [server_psk](model/server_psk.m4i) contain the rules for pre-shared key TLS handshakes.
+[client_pdk](model/client_pdk.m4i) and [server_pdk](model/server_pdk.m4i) contain the rules for KEMTLS-PDK handshakes.

-[post_hs](model/post_hs.m4i) contains rules for the post-handshake
-messages: new session tickets, client authentication and key updates.

 [record](model/record.m4i) contains rules for sending/receiving data.
 These are written to be role-agnostic, i.e., the same rules work for both client/server.

-[zero_rtt](model/zero_rtt.m4i) contains the rules for sending/receving 0RTT data,
-including the authentication message, which can take place after a client hello message in PSK mode.

 These files should be included in a theory by using the [model](model/model.m4i) file which subsequently includes the above.
 The model can be temporarily simplified for testing by removing lines from this file.

 In addition to these files which contain the rules for the model, there are extra auxiliary files which are used to keep the model files relatively clean.

 [crypto](model/crypto.m4i) contains the definitions for the cryptographic parts of the model.
 For example, key deriviation definitions.

 [msgs](model/msgs.m4i) contains the definitions of the TLS messages which are sent by the rules, e.g., ClientHello.
 It is important to consult these definitions when using them in rules in order to determine what unbound variables need to be defined in the scope of the rule.

 [state](model/state.m4i) contains the definition of the client/server state -
 a large tuple representing all the information which a client or server would be expected to store.
 By re-using this definition in facts, this helps to reduce the likelihood of introducing errors.